ehsandastani/DevOps/Temporal Logic.md

 ### Formal System
 A formal system is a set of axioms, rules of inference, and symbols that define a logical structure.
 It consists of:
-* Axioms: Assumptions or basic truths within the system.
+* _Axioms_: Assumptions or basic truths within the system.
-* Inference Rules: The rules that allow new statements (theorems) to be derived from the axioms.
+* _Inference Rules_: The rules that allow new statements (theorems) to be derived from the axioms.
-* Formulas: Well-formed expressions within the system.
+* _Formulas_: Well-formed expressions within the system.

 Logic has two branches: